adambard/learnxinyminutes-docs/whip.html.markdown

 (= 1 1) ; => true
 (equal 2 1) ; => false

-; For example, inequality would be combinding the not and equal functions.
+; For example, inequality would be combining the not and equal functions.
 (! (= 2 1)) ; => true

 ; More comparisons